 Bikes are the primary form of transport on the island and are available to hire at the bike store, which is located next door to Tresco Stores & Deli at the Flying Boat.
 There are bikes to suit all age groups, as well as small child trailers for adult bikes.
 The great thing about Tresco is that there is never any need to lock your bike – there’s no-one around to steal it!
 Guests can pre-book for their stay by calling the Island Office on +44 (0)1720 422849.

 There’s a nine-hole, 18 tee golf course on nearby St. Mary’s.
 It’s Britain’s most westerly golf course and we believe one of the most beautiful.
+The Golf Course is available for use by Tresco guests with leisure access, and there are hire clubs available exclusively for our guests.

 St Mary’s Riding Centre cater for a range of abilities.
 They also offer trips on a horse-drawn carriage.You can call them on +44 (0)1720 423855 for more information.